2011 Africa and Middle East Unrest Fast Facts

 Tunisia:

-January 4, 2011 - Mohamed Bouazizi, a 26-year-old vegetable cart vendor, dies days after he set himself on fire in protest after police confiscate his cart.
+January 4, 2011 - Mohamed Bouazizi, a 26-year-old vegetable cart vendor, dies days after he set himself on fire in protest of police confiscating his cart.
 His act of self-immolation sparks widespread protests.

-January 4, 2011 - Mohamed Bouazizi, a 26-year-old vegetable cart vendor, dies days after he set himself on fire in protest after police confiscate his cart.
+January 4, 2011 - Mohamed Bouazizi, a 26-year-old vegetable cart vendor, dies days after he set himself on fire in protest of police confiscating his cart.
 His act of self-immolation sparks widespread protests.

 January 14, 2011 - Prime Minister Mohamed Ghannouchi announces that he has taken over the responsibilities of President Zine el Abidine Ben Ali, who has fled the country.